 Fast and Easy Access to Refreshed Data

-"We knew Spotfire would be easy to set up, support, maintain, and very accessible for end users.
-We worked to centralize data, document it, and make sure it's cleansed and available across the enterprise.
+“We knew Spotfire software would be easy to set up, support, maintain, and very accessible for end users.
+We worked to centralize our enterprise data, document it, and make sure it’s cleansed and available to all of our analysts.
 So, depending on how much data needs to be retrieved to answer a query or solve a problem, we can put reports on regular refreshes, say every three minutes, which for the majority of users works extremely well.

 Performance Insights from a Holistic View

-"Our system operations center uses a number of systems to track and monitor aircraft, and sometimes the data can be a little bit disjointed.
-Spotfire brings it all together.
-Whether you're looking at the fleet early in the morning to see how we're doing in startup, or checking if any challenges are arising—delays, cancelations, or diversions—tracking across the entire network is really something we've only been able to do through Spotfire.
+“Our system operations center uses a number of systems to track and monitor aircraft, and sometimes the data can be a little bit disjointed.
+The Spotfire system brings it all together.
+Whether you’re looking at the fleet early in the morning to see how we’re doing in startup, or checking if any challenges are arising—delays, cancellations, or diversions—tracking across the entire network is really something we’ve only been able to do through Spotfire software.